timble/stack/README.md

 Just make sure you add both the 'description' and 'url' and add a 100x100 pixels PNG image to your `images/stack` folder (don't place within vendor folder).

+No image/icon available?
+Add `"logo": "none"` to the item in the JSON file.

 Grunt contrib copy example (place in your gruntfile)
 ----------------------------------------------------